plone/training/custom_search.rst

 * Click on the tab *Faceted criteria* to configure it

     * Select 'Talk' for *Portal type*, hide *Results per page*
-    * Add a checkboxes-widget to left and use the catalog index *Audience* for it.
+    * Add a checkboxes widget to the left and use the catalog index *Audience* for it.
-    * Add a select-widget for speaker
+    * Add a select widget for speaker
-    * Add a radio-widget for type_of_talk
+    * Add a radio widget for type_of_talk
     * Other noteable widgets are: tagcloud, a-z, search

 Examples: